 Victoria Gigante holds a double masters in Psychology and Psychological Counseling from Columbia University.
 She spent over six years as the director of an academic counseling center, and served over eight years as an officer in the United States Naval Reserve.
 Victoria is a 500-hour Registered Professional Yoga Therapist, as well as a Global Career Development Facilitator (GCDF).
 She has experience in personal, spiritual, academic and career counseling.
 She is a master time manager, and is passionate about helping people uncover and live their truth.
 She is an avid traveler, ice cream connoisseur and an adventurer.
 Victoria is both our social media and blog manager.

 Gabe Howard is a professional speaker, writer, and activist living with severe bipolar and anxiety disorders.
 Gabe is a dynamic presenter sharing his lived experiences around the nation.
-For Psych Central, he works on supporting our social media platforms and helping our bloggers be more successful in their blogging.
-He is also host of the award-winning weekly podcast, The Psych Central Show.
+Gabe is Psych Central’s homepage editor, podcast host and producer, as well as an associate editor.
 You can learn more about him here.

 Michele L.G.
 Bitinis

 Michele was a Senior Project Editor at SAGE Publications, where she managed production on over 30 journals, was the editor of the California Lutheran University School of Management blog.
 More recently, she has worked as an editorial consultant to fiction and comic book writers, helping them develop and refine their content for publication.
 For Psych Central, she is our content strategist and analyst.